Tuition and Financial Aid

 Note: tuition for this program differs from that of other students in the dietetics and nutrition degree program at KU Medical Center.

-Students are required to have access to a computer meeting the KU Medical Center requirements and a high-speed Internet connection.
+Students in this program are required to have a computer that meets the minimum software and hardware requirements and a high-speed Internet connection.
 Other costs may include textbooks or other learning materials.